nzifvi/Obsidian-Vaults/Intro to Data Science/3) Data Cleaning/1 - What is Data Cleaning.md

 df.reset_index(drop=True, inplace=True)
 ```

+Can also use `dropna()` to drop any rows which have a NaN value present within any of their columns.
 ## Handling duplicates
 To check for duplicate values in a given column, you can use the `df.duplicated()` function member.
 - Detect duplicates via their unique ID of their row.